htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 ITD TES System
 ======================================

-.. sidebar:: ITD TES System
+.. sidebar:: This work is done at Iowa State University

   |logo|